Matianuck Sand Dunes Natural Area Preserve

 *Maybe.
 I can’t be sure.
 But I swear, it sure looked like it.

 I poked around in the sand for a good 15 minutes before the absurd humidity and mosquito clouds did me in.
 I found no trap doors, but I really enjoyed finding all sorts of antediluvian clam shells and other assorted ancient artifacts.

 I also found a few Star Fungi.
 I picked one up, remarked to myself that it seemed weird, threw it on the ground and walked away.
 I’m getting the feeling I should return to the dunes soon.

 So how did this place come to be?
 The 270-acre preserve contains ancient sand dunes lying on the bed of what once was the glacial Lake Hitchcock, a huge body of water that, 15,000 years ago, reached from Rocky Hill north to Vermont.
 I’ve heard and read about other tiny little dunes in the state – Enfield to be exact – but the Windsor ones get all the glory.

 These dunes are just cool.
 Period.
 The unique (to central Connecticut anyway) vegetation, the shells, the rare species potentiality, the clarity of bobcat tracks in sand:

 I really enjoyed it.
-You can access the dunes via Keney Park to the south as well, via an unmarked trail.
-If you come that way, you’ll pass through an not-so-ancient abandoned go-kart track which is interesting in its own right.
+You can access the dunes via Keney Park from the south as well, via an unmarked trail.
+If you come that way, you’ll pass through a not-so-ancient abandoned go-kart track which is interesting in its own right.
 In 2013, an Eagle Scout project got underway removing the hundreds of tires leftover from the old track.